secondlevel/Back-propagation/README.md

 ## Training and Testing the Linear classifier Result.

-Before training and testing the results of linear classifier, you need to config the training parameters through **linear_classifier_parameters.json** file.
+The first, you need to config the training parameters through **linear_classifier_parameters.json** file.

-You can use the following instruction to training and testing the linear classifier.
+Then you can use the following instruction to training and testing the linear classifier.

 ```python=
 $ python linear_training_testing.py